FOLIO-FSE/folio_migration_tools/README.md

 ![example workflow](https://github.com/FOLIO-FSE/MARC21-To-FOLIO/actions/workflows/python-app.yml/badge.svg)[![codecov](https://codecov.io/gh/FOLIO-FSE/folio_migration_tools/branch/main/graph/badge.svg?token=ZQL5ILWWGT)](https://codecov.io/gh/FOLIO-FSE/folio_migration_tools)
 A toolkit that enables you to migrate data over from a legacy ILS system into [FOLIO LSP](https://www.folio.org/)

+# What is it good for?
+FOLIO Migration tools enables you to migrate libraries with the most common ILS:s over to FOLIO without data losses or any major data transformation tasks.
+The tools transforms and loads the data providing you and the library with good actionable logs and data cleaning task lists together with the migrated data.

+## What data does it cover?
+FOLIO Migration Tools currently covers the following data sets:
+* Catalog (Inventory and SRS in FOLIO terminology)
+* Circulation transactions (Open loans and requests)
+* Users/Patrons (In FOLIO, these share the same app/database)

+### What additional functionality is on the roadmap?
+This is the loose roadmap, in order of most likely implementations first
+* Organizations (Vendor records)
+* Courses (Course reserves)
+* Orders
+* ERM-related objects
+* Financial records

+# Contributing
+Want to contribute?
+Read the [CONTRIBUTING.MD](https://github.com/FOLIO-FSE/folio_migration_tools/blob/main/CONTRIBUTING.md)

+# Found an issue?
+Report it on the [Github Issue tracker](https://github.com/FOLIO-FSE/folio_migration_tools/issues)

 The scripts requires a FOLIO tenant with reference data properly set up.
 The script will throw messages telling what reference data is missing.
 # Installing
+Make sure you are running Python 3.9 or above.
 ## 1. Using pip and venv
 1. Create and activate a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)
 2. Install using pip: `python3 -m pip install folio_migration_tools`